-- 1. Summer practicum students are expected to devote 10-12 hours (and occasionally as many as 15 hours) per week in practicum activities in the Clinic.
-The variability in hours in largely due to whether you have an ongoing assessment client and whether clients keep you too busy to complete other practicum-related tasks during your oncall and intake hours.
+Summer practicum students are expected to devote 10-12 hours (and occasionally as many as 15 hours) per week in practicum activities in the Clinic.
+The variability in hours is largely due to whether you have an ongoing assessment client and whether clients keep you busy to complete other practicum-related tasks.
 NOTE: Assessments that are being carried over from the Spring of your 2nd year continue to be supervised by your 2-yr supervisor.
 Not all supervisors are available in the summer, so be sure to discuss a plan for completing your 1st & 2nd assessment with your 2nd year supervisor before Spring semester ends.
-Summer supervisors typically do not supervise assessments, but may choose to do so upon request.
-Sometimes a 3rd-year supervisor will agree to begin supervising an assessment in the summer.
-This assessment may or may not 'count' toward the assessment report expected for each 3-yr student (see descriptions below). - 2.
-Students usually continue to work with their clients from the 2nd year throughout the summer.
+Summer supervisors typically do not supervise assessments but may choose to do so upon request.

+- 2. Students usually continue to work with their clients from the 2nd year throughout the summer.
 If a student has already completed two assessments and is on-schedule with their research (as evidenced by permission from their research advisor), they may accept a 3rd assessment client over the summer.
-In order to do this, however, the student needs permission from: 1) their research advisor, 2) their summer supervisor, and their third-year supervisor (as this is the faculty member who will supervise the assessment). - 3.
-Students will also be required to take one on-call hour and one intake hour per week, which will be scheduled by the Psychology Clinic staff. - 4.
-Students are required to attend weekly training workshops offered by CTS (2 hours per week for 10 weeks) during this summer to prepare for their upcoming practicum experience at CTS. - 5.
-Assessment and client contact hours completed during summer practicum are expected to allow students to develop higher levels of applied competencies (as well as exceed the second year minimum requirements for assessments/hours).
-As such, some of the assessments/client contact hours completed in the summer may lessen third-year workloads.
-Third-years' experiences in the Clinic, however, are vital for continued professional development, growth of applied competencies, and IRC preparation.
-As such, a student and/or his/her third year Clinic practicum supervisor may request assessments or client contact hours in excess of the stated minimums for that year.

-- 6. In the summer following their 2nd year in the Program, students must log either: - 10 hours of individual supervision from their faculty supervisor (i.e., one 50-minute hour of individual supervision per week) and 20 hours of peer-group supervision (110 minutes per week)

-• 10 hours of individual supervision from their faculty supervisor (i.e., one 50-minute hour of individual supervision per week) and 15 hours of peer 1- on-1 supervision (i.e., 90 minutes per week).
+In order to do this, however, the student needs permission from: 1) their research advisor and 2) their summer supervisor. - 3.
+Students are required to attend orientation training offered by CTS (approximately 20 hours total) during this summer to prepare for their upcoming practicum experience at CTS. - 4.
+Assessment and client contact hours completed during summer practicum are expected to allow students to develop higher levels of applied competencies (as well as exceed the 2nd year minimum requirements for assessments/hours).
+As such, a student may discuss with their summer practicum supervisor to request an assessment client. - 5.
+In the summer following their $2^{nd}$ year in the Program, students must log either: - 10 hours of individual supervision from their faculty supervisor (i.e., one 50-minute hour of individual supervision per week) and 18 hours of peer-group supervision (110 minutes per week) OR - 10 hours of individual supervision from their faculty supervisor (i.e., one 50minute hour of individual supervision per week) and 15 hours of peer 1- on-1 supervision (i.e., 90 minutes per week).